ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - **Blacklisted game**
   - A dispute game is blacklisted if it is set as blacklisted via **authorized input**.
 - **Validity timestamp**
-  - The validity timestamp is an **authorized input** that partly determines game validity.
+  - The validity timestamp is a timestamp internal to the contract that partly determines game validity and can only be adjusted via **authorized input**.
 - **Invalid game**
   - A dispute game is invalid if any of the following are true:
     - Game was not created by the dispute game factory.